b00tl04d/ism-notes-from-year-2-sem-2-onwards/DFI/Lesson 5 (Evidence Processing).md

 • File or folder information is typically stored in one of two ways in an MFT record:
 – Resident and nonresident

-• Each MFT record starts with a header identifying it as a resident or nonresident attribute • Files larger than 512 bytes (nonresident) are stored outside the MFT – MFT record provides cluster addresses where the file is stored on the drive’s partition • Referred to as data runs • For very small files, about 512 bytes or less (resident), all file metadata and data are stored in the MFT record.
+• Each MFT record starts with a header identifying it as a resident or nonresident attribute

+• Files larger than 512 bytes (nonresident) are stored outside the MFT
+– MFT record provides cluster addresses where the file is stored on the drive’s partition

+• Referred to as data runs

+• For very small files, about 512 bytes or less (resident), all file metadata and data are stored in the MFT record.

+Basic information of a file in MFT starts at 0x10